reuterbal/photobooth/README.md

 suggested downloading and compiling it from source, which works but takes a very long time on a Pi.
 Much simpler and faster is to add the "backports" repository and install a newer gphoto from there.
-* Preliminary code for speeding up framerate and reducing latency during preview.
-(Not fully integrated yet).
+* Framerate greatly improved during preview.
 The original code was so slow (at least with the webcams I was using) that posing for pictures was difficult.
-You can try out my sample implementations by pressing the numbers 1, 2, or 3 and see how many FPS your set up can handle.
+(Biggest improvements from blitting an array instead of a Pygame Surface, blitting to a subsurface of the display, and from caching the countdown rendered text.)
+* If you're curious about your frame rate, you can press '1' to test the original blitting (but with the improved text cache), or '2' which adds the improved array blitting, or '3' which adds subsurface blitting.
+After 5 seconds, the screen will show your FPS.